-EDUC FOLIO.
-Educational Leadership Evidence Portfolio, 0 hours / Educational Leadership Evidence Portfolio expectations are documented for students pursuing a license to become an instructional leader by pursuing the Licensed Instructional Leader Certification.
-Includes practicum experience.
+\EDUC FOLIO.
+Educational Leadership Evidence Portfolio, 0 hours / Educational Leadership Evidence Portfolio expectations are documented for students pursuing a license to become an

 EDUC MENT1.
 Clinical Mentorship 1, Zero hours, Fall, Spring Provides an orientation for students who are enrolled in Tennessee's alternate pathway to licensure and teaching in P-12 classrooms.
 Carson-Newman University Mentors, in collaboration with school personnel, will mentor the student in his/her role as a fully employed teacher.
 Course fee: \$650.